Druids Heath: Politics

 As of 2018 Druids Heath is in the local council ward of Druids Heath and Monyhull, which is represented by Green Party councillor Julien Pritchard.
-It is also in the parliamentary constituency of Selly Oak.
-Therefore, it is represented in the House of Commons by the Labour Member of Parliament (MP) Steve McCabe.
+It is also in the parliamentary constituency of Birmingham Selly Oak, which is represented in the House of Commons by the Labour Member of Parliament (MP) Alistair Carns.

 Education

 The schools within the Druids Heath area are; The Baverstock Academy (closed 2017), Bells Farm Primary School, The Oaks Primary School and St. Jude's RC Junior and Infant School.